websankarsiva/hotelautomation/README.md

 Each Floor object has a list of main and sub corridors assests per floor.

-HotelAssets consist of the total Floor objects from the hotel.
+HotelAssets.js consist of the total Floor objects from the hotel.